philgzl/dsp-primer/README.md

 # Short-time Fourier transform

 Imagine we wish to perform the spectral analysis of a short audio recording of 1 second.
 At 44.1 kHz, which is a common audio sampling rate, this audio recording would consist of 44100 samples.
-One way to proceed would be to do perform the 44100-point FFT of the entire signal in one go, and end with a 44100 frequency bins-long spectrum.
+One way to proceed would be to perform the 44100-point FFT of the entire signal in one go, and end with a 44100 frequency bins-long spectrum.

 This is a bit silly, as on top of a 44100-point FFT being expensive (the FFT complexity is <img src="https://render.githubusercontent.com/render/math?math=O(N\log N)"> at best and <img src="https://render.githubusercontent.com/render/math?math=O(N^2)"> at worst), we rarely need such a fine description of the signal spectrum in the frequency domain.
 And this is a 1 second-long signal only.